scosman/actions_mcp/README.md

 Each parameter in an action's `parameters` array can have the following fields:

-- `name` (required): Parameter name (used as environment variable name in commands)
+- `name` (required): The parameter name to substitute into the command.
+For example `TEST_FILE_PATH`.
 - `type` (required): One of the following parameter types:
   - `project_file_path`: A local path within the project, relative to project root.
 Validated to ensure it's within project boundaries and exists.
   - `required_env_var`: An environment variable that must be set before the server starts.
 Not specified by the calling model.
   - `optional_env_var`: An optional environment variable.
 Not specified by the calling model.
   - `insecure_string`: Any string from the model.
 No validation.
 Use with caution.
 - `description` (optional): Human-readable description of the parameter